SinanUrgunWork/Flask-Task-Manager-Application/README.md

 - **Utilities**: Utility functions and decorators, such as `admin_required`, are placed in the `utils.py` file.
 This keeps the routes and views clean and focused on their primary responsibilities.

+### Database Structure

+This project uses **SQLite** as its primary database during development.
+The database interactions are managed using **SQLAlchemy**, which is an Object-Relational Mapping (ORM) tool that allows for a more intuitive and Pythonic way to work with databases.

+#### ORM (Object-Relational Mapping)

+**SQLAlchemy** is used as the ORM to interact with the database.
+It allows you to define models as Python classes, which are then mapped to database tables.
+This abstraction layer helps in writing cleaner and more maintainable code without the need to write raw SQL queries.

+#### Models

+The following models are defined in the project:

+- **User**: Represents the users of the application.
+This model includes fields for storing the username, password (hashed), and admin status.

+- **Task**: Represents tasks created by users.
+It includes fields for the task title, description, status, and the user to whom the task belongs.

+- **Permission**: Represents the permissions associated with tasks.
+It tracks which users can view or edit tasks shared with them.

+#### Relationships

+- **One-to-Many Relationship**:
+  - **User** ↔ **Task**: A single user can own multiple tasks.
+This relationship is established using a foreign key in the `Task` model that references the `User` model.

+- **Many-to-Many Relationship**:
+  - **User** ↔ **Task** (via **Permission**): Tasks can be shared with multiple users, and users can have permissions on multiple tasks.
+This is managed through the `Permission` model, which acts as an associative table between `User` and `Task`.

+#### Migrations

+Database migrations are managed using **Flask-Migrate**, which is an extension that handles SQLAlchemy database migrations for Flask applications.
+It provides a way to incrementally apply changes to the database schema, making it easy to update the database structure without losing data.

+To create and apply migrations, use the following commands:

+      flask db init      # Initialize the migrations directory flask db migrate   # Generate a new migration script flask db upgrade   # Apply the migration to the database This setup ensures that the database schema is consistent across different environments and allows for smooth schema evolution as the project grows.

 ## API Endpoints

 The application provides the following key API endpoints: